 “Do good in thy good pleasure unto Zion: build thou the walls of Jerusalem.”
 (Psalm 51:18)

-“I have set watchmen upon thy walls, O Jerusalem, which shall never hold their peace day nor night: ye that make mention of the Lord, keep not silence, And give Him no rest, till He establish, and till He make Jerusalem a praise in the earth.”
+“I have set watchmen upon thy walls, O Jerusalem, which shall never hold their peace day nor night: ye that make mention of the Lord, keep not silence, And give Him no rest, till He establishes, and till He make Jerusalem a praise in the earth.”
 (Isaiah 62:6-7)

-Located on a plateau in the Judean Mountains between the Mediterranean and the Dead Sea, is one the oldest cities in the world.
+Located on a plateau in the Judean Mountains between the Mediterranean and the Dead Sea, is one of the oldest cities in the world.

-It is considered holy to the three major Abrahamic religions- Judaism, Christianity and Islam.
+It is considered holy to the three major Abrahamic religions- Judaism, Christianity, and Islam.